oddbird/oddleventy/content/blog/2024/css-layout.md

 and _it's the more complicated half to manage_.

 At some point
-people looked at Grid and thought
+people looked at grid and thought
 "that looks complicated" --
 then spent nearly a decade
 over-complicating flexbox to compensate.